LiveWithTrance/DS5690Presentation/README.md

 ## Activations and Normalizations
-### SwiGLU (Swiss Function + Gated Linear Unit)
+### SwiGLU (Swish-Gated Linear Unit)

-SwiGLU, as utilized in LLaMA2 models, is an activation function designed to enhance the performance of the position-wise feed-forward network (FFN) layers in the Transformer architecture.

-The definition of SwiGLU is given by the following mathematical expression:

-$$ \text{SwiGLU}\left(x, W, V, b, c, \beta\right) = \text{Swish}\_{\beta}\left(xW + b\right) \otimes \left(xV + c\right) $$

-Here, x is the input to the neuron, W and V are weight matrices, b and c are bias vectors, and β is a constant.
-The ⊗ symbol denotes element-wise multiplication, while the Swish function is defined as:

-$$ \text{Swish}\_{\beta}\left(x\right) = x \cdot \sigma\left(\beta x\right) $$

-where σ is the sigmoid function.
-The purpose of the Swish function is to introduce non-linearity into the activation function while still allowing for efficient computation.

-During the forward pass, the input tensor x is subjected to multi layer of linear transformations.
-The SwiGLU activation function, applied after first transformation, enhances the expressive power of the model.
-The final transformation maps the tensor back to its original dimensions.
-This unique combination of SwiGLU activation and multiple FeedForward layer enhances the performance of the model.
+SwiGLU is designed to leverage the benefits of both the Swish and Gated Linear Unit (GLU) activation functions​​.
+Activation functions in neural networks, like SwiGLU, are crucial for introducing non-linearity, allowing networks to learn complex relationships between inputs and outputs​1.

+The Swish function is defined as Swish(x) = x * sigmoid(beta * x), with 'beta' being a trainable parameter, and it has been shown to perform well in deep networks due to its smoothness​1​.
+On the other hand, GLU, proposed by Microsoft researchers, is expressed as GLU(x) = x * sigmoid(Wx + b), with 'W' and 'b' also being trainable parameters, and has shown effectiveness in natural language processing tasks.

-However, SwiGLU has a “bilinear” layer and contains three parameter matrices, differing from the vanilla Transformer’s feed-forward layer that has two matrices, so we reduce the hidden sizefrom 4 times the hidden size to 3/8 hidden size and rounded to the multiply of 128.
+However, this paper mentions that SwiGLU has a “bilinear” layer and contains three parameter matrices, differing from the vanilla Transformer’s feed-forward layer that has two matrices, so Beichuan2 reduce the hidden sizefrom 4 times the hidden size to 3/8 hidden size and rounded to the multiply of 128.

-### memory efficient attention
+### Memory efficient attention
-For the attention layer of Baichuan 2, we adopt the memory efficient attention (Rabe and
-Staats, 2021) implemented by xFormers2
+For the attention layer of Baichuan 2, we adopt the memory efficient attention (Rabe andStaats, 2021) implemented by xFormers2
 .
-By
-leveraging xFormers’ optimized attention with biasing capabilities, we can efficiently incorporate ALiBi’s bias-based positional encoding while reducing memory overhead.
-This provides performance and efficiency benefits for Baichuan
+By leveraging xFormers’ optimized attention with biasing capabilities, we can efficiently incorporate ALiBi’s bias-based positional encoding while reducing memory overhead.
+This provides performance and efficiency benefits for Baichuan 2’s large-scale training.
-2’s large-scale training

 ### RMSNorm